Stonehill College

 When the smaller number, b, equals 0, then the answer is a.
 In this case, the gcd(123, 28) = 1.

-Program 6.
+6a.
 Write a recursive program to implement Euclid’s algorithm.
-Write an iterative program to implement Euclid’s algorithm.

-Experiment.
-Test your three programs on a variety of pairs of numbers, time them, and discuss the results.
-Note that theoretically Euclid’s algorithm takes time proportional to the number of digits in the numbers, while the other two algorithms take time proportional to the numbers themselves (an exponential explosion in complexity).
+Note that theoretically Euclid’s algorithm (whether recursive or iterative) takes time proportional to the number of digits in the numbers (log x), while the other two algorithms take time proportional to the numbers themselves (an exponential explosion in complexity).
+This theory should let you check whether your results make sense.
+Discuss the results of your experiments with respect to the theory.

 Connection to Cryptography